-Most of our assemblies are house assemblies, where students can reinforce their sense of belonging, and enjoy the element of competition with other houses.
-We also occasionally run year group assemblies so we can look together at specific themes that are age-specific.
+Most of our assemblies are year group assemblies, so we can look together at specific themes that are age-specific.

-Year 11 have weekly year group assemblies as well, to help maintain their motivation and inspiration through the year, and to ensure that they receive all the advice and support necessary, not just for academic success, but for future planning and for emotional and physical wellbeing during their final year.
-We are proud of the Make It Happen assemblies in year 11, where we invite special guest speakers to share experiences with students about their career paths or personal journeys.
+Year 11 assemblies are aimed at helping to maintain motivation and inspiration through the year, and to ensure that they receive all the advice and support necessary, not just for academic success, but for future planning and for emotional and physical wellbeing during their final year.
+We are proud of the Make It Happen assemblies in Year 11, where we invite special guest speakers to share experiences with students about their career paths or personal journeys.
 Through these we encourage independent thinking and careful consideration of post-16 choices for our students.

 At the end of the autumn and summer terms we have assemblies for the whole academy.
 All staff and students unite to wish each other well, to reflect upon the past, to share successes, and to demonstrate a collective pride in Ormiston Denes Academy.

 IMPORTANT INFORMATION FOR YEAR 9 PARENTS/ CARERS – WEDNESDAY 30TH MARCH 2022 Unfortunately, due to high levels of staff absence, we’ve made the reluctant decision to close the school to Year 9 today (Wednesday 30th March).
 These students can access all lessons on Google Classroom.
 More info on remote learning can be found at http://www.ormistondenes.co.uk/ […]

 We are proud to announce that our very first PRIDE production will be taking place at the academy in April!
 On Tuesday 5th and Wednesday 6th April, we are opening our doors at 5.30pm for a production of A Midsummer Night’s Dream.
 We are requesting a minimum donation of £1.00, with proceeds going to the […]